-The terms “testimonial” and “review” are often confused, and sometimes used interchangeably, not only by the businesses I talk to, but also in some of the top ranking articles on the subject!
+The words testimonial and review are often used interchangeably, even in some of the top ranking articles on the subject..

 - can be solicited by a business